KatamariJr/dwelling-of-duels-scripts/README.md

 Votes Helper - `~/dwelling-of-duels/scripts/voting`
 Generator - `~/dwelling-of-duels/generator`

+# Note
+All instructions in this file assuming you are using the Terminal.

 # Tagging new submissions
 1. Archive all old submissions from the previous month from the aws s3 bucket.
 No script for this yet, just move them into the `/upload-form-archive/mon-yyyy/` folder
     1. TODO - modify the votes archive script to also work on this step
 2. Navigate to the **SubmissionsHelper** directory and start the tool by using `make run` and browse to it at `localhost:4000`
 3. Address any song submissions that need to be changed.
     1. Check for the same song being resubmitted.
 In this case, delete the older entry after ensuring the tags are the same.
     2. Check for Artist+Game Names that are incorrect.
 They should match what is used on the rest of the site, with exactly the same punctuation and capitalization.
 4. Terminate the dodSubmissionsHelper by focusing on the window and pressing Control+C
 5. Navigate to the **Tag Submission Form Songs** directory, update tag.py with the new month's album name, and insert the new album art file in the `files` directory.
-   1. TODO make a system to get artwork files into the amazon workspace computer since we cant upload into a linux machine.
+    1. TODO make a system to get artwork files into the amazon workspace computer since we cant upload into a linux workspace machine.
+    2. TODO make the script pull the month name from a config file.
 6. In the same directory, run `make fromScratch`.
 This removes all old downloaded files, redownloads, and tags them all.
+    1. Note: Any messages like "Non standard genre name" that you see can be safely ignored.
 7. When completed, copy all the anonymous songs from `/tagSubmissionFormSongs/files/newSongsAnon` and put them in the appropriate month folder in the **Generator** project.

 # Tallying votes and tagging results
 1. update any incorrect tags for songs by running the **SubmissionsHelper** server mentioned in `Tagging New Submissions` above.
 2. Navigate to the **Tag Submission Form Songs** directory and run `make songs.csv`.
 Copy this file to the **Votes Helper** directory
 3. Navigate to the **Votes Helper** directory and run the `votes_archive.py` script to archive previous month's votes.
    Follow the prompts.
 4. Create the `votes.txt` file by using `make fromScratch`.
 5. Run the tally server by using `make helper`, and visit it from Firefox at `localhost:8000/static/index.html`
 6. Make any changes to the votes by clicking the checkboxes.
 The leftmost checkbox will consider this vote for results.
 You can uncheck it to essentially ignore a vote submission.
 The rightmost checkbox can be checked to indicate the submitter gave reviews and their vote should be weighted.
     1. TODO - clean up the formatting of all the NaN values
 7. Copy and save the text content from the left page to a notepad file so we can post it later
     1. TODO - there is no reason why the Save Results button shouldnt also save the contents of this pane to a file.
 8. Click `Save Results`.
 This writes to the `results.json` file in **Votes Helper** directory.
 9. Open up `results.json` in the text editor.
 Correct any "ARTIST" fields that didnt auto fill.
 10. copy the `results.json` file created in the last step to the **Tag Submissions Form Songs** directory.